corrode/corrode.github.io/content/drafts/async/index.md

 ## Other Runtimes

-In that spirit, there are three other runtimes that are worth highlighting:
+Going beyond Tokio, several other runtimes deserve more attention:

 - [smol](https://github.com/smol-rs/smol): A small async runtime,
   which is easy to understand.
 The entire executor is around